barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 * What are the characteristics you are looking for?
 What type of person do you want to have as a colleague?
 * Why is your project/team/company better than anyone else in the market at the moment?

-To a candidate's eyes the job description is the CV of your team.
+To a candidate's eyes the job description is the CV of your team, your company.
 So the more time you spend making it appealing, the more attention you will get from the right crowd.

 **Caution**: I wrote *appealing*, not *fake*.

 Do not make stuff up, do not lie!

-If e.g. you are maintaining a C# backend application, there is no point "promising" that it will be ported to node.JS, if there is no plan to do so.
+If e.g. you are maintaining a C\# backend application, there is no point "promising" that it will be ported to node.JS, if there is no plan to do so.
 The best thing you will achieve is to have a vacancy in your team, once the new joiner realizes she was tricked.